The songs featured (and not featured) in the 'Taylor Swift: Eras Tour' movie

 - Karma

-As an extra, the movie ends with Long Live (Taylor’s Version) as the end title screen flashes.
+As an extra, the movie ends with the song Long Live (Taylor’s Version) as the end title screen flashes.

 Reactions to Taylor Swift: Eras Tour so far